 When sunlight reaches each solar cell, it ‘excites’ electrons in the cells, causing them to move.
 Moving electrons = electrical energy.
 That energy moves out of your panels and into a solar inverter.

-Solar inverters turn the electricity coming out of your panels into energy your electrical items can use.
-The inverter is connected to your switchboard which lets you use electricity when you need it, and (if your solar set-up supports it)
+Solar inverters turn the solar electricity coming out of your panels into energy your electrical items can use.
+The inverter is connected to your switchboard which lets you use electricity when you need it, and (if your solar set-up

 supports it) feeds it into the grid when you don't.

 You can only produce solar electricity when the sun shines.
 When it doesn’t, your property will pull energy from the grid.
 This means your solar energy typically powers the electrical appliances you use during the day.

 If you want to limit your reliance on the grid (and keep your home solar-powered for more of the day) you could also install a battery.
 It stores excess solar power to use when the sun’s not out.